 Hilda of Whitby 614-680

-Hilda was an influential woman in the Saxon church who founded several monasteries.
+Hilda was an influential woman in the Saxon church who founded Whitby Abbey.
 In 664 she hosted the Synod of Whitby.
-(At that time there were two kinds of Christianity, Roman in most of Europe and Celtic in Ireland, Wales and Scotland.
+(At that time there were two kinds of Christianity, Roman in most of Europe and Celtic in Ireland, Wales, and Scotland.
 The Synod (meeting) of Whitby was held to decide which side the kingdom of Northumbria (northern England) should join.
 (Hilda much preferred Celtic Christianity but the Synod decided on Rome).

 Leoba or Lioba c 710-782 Leoba was an English nun who went to Germany and played a leading role in the Church there

-Kassia 810-867 She was a Greek poet and hymn writer
+Kassia 810-867 She was a Byzantine poet and hymn writer

 Hildegard c.
 1098-1179

 Hildegard was a theologian and writer.
-She also wrote about natural history and the medicinal use of plants.
+She also wrote about medicine.
 She also wrote music and a play.

 Heloise 1101-1164 She was a French Abbess and she was widely respected for her learning